afters/couch-incarnate/README.md

 (This is by no means production-ready.
 See 'caveats' at the bottom.)

 ## Installation ##
-*   create the 'log' and 'home' directories as detailed in the 'conf' file
+*   create the 'log' directory as detailed in the 'conf' file
 *   run:

        ./bin/incarnate.js